 Attending a large church several years ago I witnessed a sad event involving a badly disabled young man and a group of young prayer people.
 I was sitting on the front row between two services as people filed in to hear a special speaker.
-The young man was being prayed for by several young ministers or possibly friends.
+Several young ministers or possibly friends were praying for this man’s healing.
 It did not appear that he had actually asked for prayer.
 Unfortunately they forced him to walk up to the altar and back over a period of about 10 minutes.
 He was exhausted and crying.

 They then showed him scriptures, and as he was crying I could see grief over his lack of faith, his frustration, his agonized desire to please his friends and to be healed, and disappointment in God.
 It was all over his face.
 But most worrisome is these young ministers apparently did not know the Biblical pattern of the healed man taking his own steps after the word of God has healed him.

 Not for one moment do I think these young men meant anything malicious in their actions.
 We were all young once in the ways of God.

 But I reacted and whispered, “Oh no he won’t be healed.”
 A young woman standing next to me was clearly horrified and started praying against my prayers as though it was my negative confession that prevented him from getting his healing.

 Assumptions keep us from truth